-Custom Error Pages with Sitefinity12 Oct 2012
+Custom Error Pages with Sitefinity

 I had a considerably hard time today getting just a simple 404 error page (custom) to show up in all cases for a Sitefinity installation.
 It probably has nothing to do with Sitefinity and a lot more to do with my lack of experience doing this simple task.
 But, anyhow, here are my findings.

 You have to setup the error pages in two places in the application’s web.config to cover all of your bases.

 You have to setup your error pages in the system.web/customErrors section of your web.config to cover calls to non-existent *.aspx pages (and probably other ASP.NET-handled pages as well).
 My customErrors section looks like this.
 It will be expanded to cover other error codes.